More on a model of publication numbers, June 2010

 I don’t think anyone would go and read all 850 volumes published in 1975-6.
 At some level, we all agree on one basic thing - that most of the poets publishing were wasting their time.
 Quite a few of us share the same question: how do you know which of the 850 books are worth reading?

-As an aside, Poet’s Yearbook was only published for three years.
+As an aside, Poet’s Yearbook was only published for four years.
 It is a fabulous source but there was really no market for it.
 What do you with a list of 850 poetry books?
 ST Gardiner edited it and did all the work.
 It is coincidental that they cover a lot of the period in which Poetry Review stopped running reviews and so drops out as a reference source.
-PY is a high quality publication but it only lasted for three years and unfortunately its figures cast doubt on the other series we have, which run for longer.
+PY is a high quality publication but it only lasted for those years, up to 1979, and unfortunately its figures cast doubt on the other series we have, which run for longer.
 This whole area is paved with uncertainty.